czechmate48/CBHT-Coding-Challenge/README.md

 * Reusability: The code design should only require minor modifications to make it usable with other sets of data.
 This feature reduces uncessary time spent in the future.

-Again, thank you for taking the time to consider my candidacy.
-Please don't hesitate to contact me if you have any trouble accessing the files.

-Best,

-Christopher N. Sefcik